chrisweb/web-audio-api-player/README.md

 ```

 the only two attributes that are mandatory are the source array and the sound id, the source only needs one entry but for demonstration purposes I added two here, the first one is the song encoded as an mp3 and the second source is the same song but this time it has is encoded using the ogg codec, a third source option is **isPreferred**, it tells the player that if the browser has support for both codecs but that it should preferrably use ogg over mp3, the id can be any numeric value, it can be usefull if you have additional song data stored somewhere, for example if you have the related band name info, the songs music genre and so on, for example stored in a database and want to display that data in the UI while the song is being played

+Note: for a full list of all available sound attributes check out the [sound attributes chapter](#sound-attributes)

 after we have set the attributes for our first song we pass these attributes to the player queue: